-Syllabus:
+The students will develop a critical understanding of work as an emergent phenomenon sensitive to changes in the larger social and technological environment.

-- 1. Work and Society: Introduction - a) The transition from pre-capitalist to capitalist contexts of/for work - b) Sociology of work in India, past and present - 2.
-Work, Technology and Capitalist Transformations - a) Accumulation and the labour process in the 19^{th} and 20^{th} centuries - b) Informalisation and the precariat - c) Surplus populations and the "outside" of capital - 3.
-Durable Divisions: Gender, Caste, Race, Region - a) Trends and puzzles in "feminisation" and gender segmentation - b) Caste discrimination, exclusion and opportunity hoarding - c) Race, ethnicity, region and nation as regulatory mechanisms - 4.
-The Future of Work - a) Philosophical foundations of "work": Is reification reversible? - b) "Multitude", "corrosion of character" and emancipatory prospects
+Unit-1.
+Work and Society: Introduction

+- (a) The transition from pre-capitalist to capitalist contexts of/for work - (b) Sociology of work in India, past and present

+Unit-2.
+Work, Technology and Capitalist Transformations

+- (a) Accumulation and the labour process in the 19th and 20th centuries - (b) Informalisation and the precariat - (c) Surplus populations and the "outside" of capital

+Unit-3.
+Durable Divisions: Gender, Caste, Race, Region

+- (a) Trends and puzzles in "feminisation" and gender segmentation - (b) Caste discrimination, exclusion and opportunity hoarding - (c) Race, ethnicity, region and nation as regulatory mechanisms

+Unit-4.
+The Future of Work

+- (a) Philosophical foundations of "work": Is reification reversible? - (b) "Multitude", "corrosion of character" and emancipatory prospects